nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 {% include admonition.html type="note" title="Note" body="

-This command hides all Tasks that are not done. <br>
+This command hides all tasks that are not done. <br>
-(i.e. If no Tasks are not done, the list will be empty.)<br><br>
+(i.e. If no tasks are not done, the list will be empty.)<br><br>
-To reset the Tasks view, simply run the <code>listTask</code> command to list all Tasks.
+To reset the tasks view, simply run the <code>listTask</code> command to list all tasks.

 " %}